CarlosSimon02/fem-pomodoro-app/README.md

 - **Progressive Web App (PWA) Capability:** Install the app like a native application for easy access across devices.
 - **Offline Availability:** Use the app even without an internet connection, ensuring uninterrupted productivity.

+### To Add Features

+- **Automatic Timer Mode Switch Option:** Implement functionality to offer users the option to automatically switch between Pomodoro, short break, and long break modes

+- **Ability to Display Pomodoro Count on That Day:** Enable the app to showcase the number of completed Pomodoro sessions for the current day, aiding users in tracking their daily productivity.

 ### Screenshot

 ![](./preview/screenshot.png)